SK-EID/smart-id-java-client/MIGRATION_GUIDE.md

 # Migrating from Smart-ID v2 to Smart-ID v3 API

-For Smart-ID v3 API replace `ee.sk.smartid.v2.SmartIdClient` with `ee.sk.smartid.SmartIdClient`.

 ## Migrating authentication

-To migrate from Smart-ID v2 to Smart-ID v3 authentication you need to change the following:
-`ee.sk.smartid.SmartIdClient` provides methods `createDeviceLinkAuthentication()` and `createNotificationAuthentication()` to create session request builders.
+Smart-ID v3 authentication offers new methods to construct builders  `createDeviceLinkAuthentication()` and `createNotificationAuthentication()` to create authentication session request builders.
 It is recommended to start using device-link authentication flows from Smart-ID API v3 as these are more secure.

 ### Overview of V2 authentication flow